-Based on the Company's operating history and management's expectation regarding future profitability, management believes the realization of the Company's deferred tax assets does not meet the more-likely-than-not criteria under ASC 740, Income Taxes.
-Accordingly, a full valuation allowance has been established as of December 31, 2018 and 2017.
+Based on the Company's operating history and management's expectation regarding future profitability, management believes the Company's deferred tax assets will not be realizable under ASC 740, Income Taxes.
+Accordingly, a full valuation allowance has been established as of December 31, 2020 and 2019.